Code-Institute-Submissions/The_Shift_Work_Out/README.md

 5. https://www.w3schools.com/css/css3_mediaqueries.asp
 6. https://coolors.co/
 7. https://css-tricks.com/examples/hrs/
 8. And ofcourse, Code Institute, the tutors, the mentors and the course material.
-In the beginning of the project I relied heavily on the Bootstrap Resume Project for help with the outlines of the website and to ensure it was structured properly!
+In the beginning of the project I relied quite a lot on the Bootstrap Resume Project for help with the outlines of the website's bootstrap components and to ensure it was structured properly!
+After building one outline of a page, I had a firm grasp of bootstrap and could work by myself using the bootstrap built in classes.

+Thank you for taking the time to view this project and I urge you to watch this space because I had so much fun creating this project and I cannot wait to build applications with more functionality and flexibility!